kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 OCaml; the last few modules cross into OxCaml.
 An O(x)Caml book, and one that runs.

-This post is about why I built it that way, how I wrote it (with a lot of help from an LLM, under careful review), and the parts I think are new.
+This post is about why I built it that way, how I wrote it (with a lot of help from an LLM, under careful review).

 <!--more-->

+It is also a call for feedback: if you have ideas for how to make the course better, or if you find any bugs in the material, please let me know.
+The course is still evolving, and I want to make it as good as I can for the students who will be learning from it.

 ## Zero to OCaml in zero steps

-The single biggest obstacle a beginner hits with any language is not a concept.
+The single biggest obstacle a beginner hits with any language is not the conceptual understanding.
 It is the install.

 OCaml has gotten much better here over the years.
 The [OCaml Platform extension](https://github.com/ocamllabs/vscode-ocaml-platform)